GavinSGDing/Deep-Risk-Model/README.md

-Replication of "Deep Risk Model: A Deep Learning Solution for Mining Latent Risk Factors to Improve Covariance Matrix Estimation"
+Replication and revision of "Deep Risk Model: A Deep Learning Solution for Mining Latent Risk Factors to Improve Covariance Matrix Estimation"